How Low Can You Go? The Data-Light SE Challenge: Discussion

 {\em Learner bias:} This paper has compared pool-based inference to member-ship query methods.
 The case for that comparison was made above but, as with any empirical study, some new algorithm could arrive tomorrow that changes all these results.
 For example, there exists one potentially better successor to DEHB, called PriorBand~\cite{Mallik23}.
 While the underlying principles of PriorBand are applicable to many optimization problems, PriorBand is specifically tailored for deep learning applications (which are not studied here).
 Hence, for this study, we chose to remain with DEHB.

 In our view, {\em sampling bias} is the biggest threat to the validity of this paper.
-Our reading of this literature is that most papers typically uses five data sets or less (sometimes, only one) so the sample size used here ($N=127$) is far larger than most other papers.
-However, this paper does not explore data from the test case generation or reduction literature.
+Our reading of this literature is that most papers evaluate themselves with five data sets or less (sometimes, only one) so the sample size used here ($N=39$) is far larger than most other papers.
+That said, this paper does not explore data from the test case generation or test case reduction literature.
 This is clearly a direction for future work.

 More generally, another complaint about our sample might be that our datasets are {trivially small} \cite{yang2022survey}, especially when compared to large SE textual/image/code data sets.
 In reply, we say our Figure~\ref{combinedtable} datasets were used in top SE journals like IEEE Trans.
 SE~\cite{peng2023veer, Chen19, nair2018finding}, Empirical Softw.
 Eng.~\cite{peng2023veer, xia2020sequential,guo2018data}, and ACM Trans.
 SE Methodologies~\cite{lustosa2024learning}, thus demonstrating that our research community finds this kind of data interesting.